strimzi/strimzi.github.io/_posts/2024-03-20-kraft-migration.md

 ---
 layout: post
-title:  "From ZooKeeper to KRaft: how the Kafka migration works"
+title:  "From ZooKeeper to KRaft: How the Kafka migration works"
 date: 2024-03-20
 author: paolo_patierno
 ---